gucsantana/mtg-collectron/README.md

 # Known Issues

+Clicking 'Close' on Card Finder without text seems to crash it.
+How did I not see that before?
+Lol.

 Certain sets, like 'Universes Within', load no cards.
 Not sure what I need to add to the syntax.

 Certain sets, like 'Lost Caverns of Ixalan', have weeeeeird numbering, and thus the displayed order is not the same as the numbered order.